CMake Projects

 This method requires a local RISC-V compiler installed on your system.
 If you don't have that, you won't be able to use CMake locally.

 There is a CMake project in the Godot Sandbox repository that can be used to create ELFs with the API pre-included.
+This CMake script supports both RISC-V cross-compilers and Zig cross-compilation.

 cmake_minimum_required(VERSION 3.10)